 In the HSC course, the Major Textiles Project allows students to develop a textile project from one of the following focus areas: apparel, furnishings, costume, textile arts, non-apparel.
-The selected focus area allows students to explore in detail one area of interest through a creative textile design process that integrates the
+The selected focus area allows students to explore in detail one area of interest through a creative textile design process.